Owner of Delhi's 'Baba ka Dhaba' attempts suicide, hospitalised | Law-Order

 Owner of Delhi's 'Baba ka Dhaba' attempts suicide, hospitalised

 The owner of south Delhis Baba ka Dhaba, Kanta Prasad, allegedly attempted suicide and has been admitted to the Safdarjung Hospital, police said on Friday.Prasad, 81, attempted suicide on Thursday.
-The reason behind his extreme step is not yet known, they said.On Thursday at 11.15 pm, information was received from the Safdarjung Hospital that Prasad was admitted there.
+He is critical but stable.On Thursday at 11.15 pm, information was received from the Safdarjung Hospital that Prasad was admitted there.

 - Country: